fpereiro/gotoB/readme.md

 - An array of strings and integers: `['Data', 'counter']`.
 - An array of arrays of strings and integers: `[['Data', 'counter'], ['State', 'page']]`.

-If the `path` is counter, then the brick will be updated when `B.store.counter` changes.
+If the `path` is `counter`, then the brick will be updated when `B.store.counter` changes.
 If the path is instead `['Data', 'counter']`, then the brick will be updated when `B.store.Data.counter` changes.

 If the `path` is a list of `paths`, as `[['Data', 'counter'], ['State', 'page']]`, then the brick will be updated when *either* `Data.counter` or `State.page` change.

-We'll explore `paths` a bit later.
+We'll explore mutiple `paths` soon.
 For now, let's go with the simpler example:

 ```javascript
 var counter = function () {